cb-agr/agriPlot/README.md

 plot(plotBounds)
 ```

-R plot: each rectangle here is a plot in the fieldBook.
+In the figure below, each rectangle represents a plot in the fieldBook with it's repsective dimensions.

 <img src="/Users/christopherbach/OneDrive/Development/agriPlot/Images/plot_bounds.png" alt="plot bounds" height=400px>